MealPlanAppCreation/MealPlanningApp/README.md

 #### Recipe List Fragment
 * Displays a list of recipes fetched from an API.
 * Recipes are clickable to navigate to their Detail View.
+* Can view calendar

 #### Favorites Fragment
 * Shows a list of user-favorite meals.
 * Favorites are clickable to navigate to their Detail View.

-#### Calendar Fragment
-* Displays a calendar view for meal planning.
+* can view calendar
-* Clicking on a date or meal in the calendar navigates to the Detail View.
+* can add personalized recipes

 **2. Flow Navigation** (Screen to Screen)

 ### Login Screen
 * Navigates to the Home Screen upon successful login.
-### Registration Screen
-* Navigates to the Home Screen upon successful registration.

 ### Home Screen
-* Contains the tab navigation (Recipe List, Favorites, Calendar).
+* Contains the tab navigation (Recipe List and Favorites).
-* Each fragment can navigate to:
-* Detail View (when a meal/recipe is clicked).
+* Recipes on RecycleView and Calendar can be click to view Detail View (when a meal/recipe is clicked).

 ### Detail View Screen
 * Displays detailed information about a selected recipe/meal.